 Prayer for Families (USCCB) | Daily Readings

 The Solemnity of Mary, the Holy Mother of God – Jan.
-1, 2024
+1, 2025 (a holy day of obligation)

 Mary “received Jesus into herself and brought him forth for the whole human family.”
 (Pope Benedict XVI) Through her intercession, may we be strengthened in our mission to bring Christ to the world.